Patterson Mill Middle and High School

+Patterson Mill Middle and High School is a comprehensive middle and high school situated on a 78-acre campus just south of Bel Air, Maryland, United States.
+It is part of the Harford County Public Schools system.

+History

-Patterson Mill Middle and High School opened in August 2007 in Harford County, Maryland, US.
-Built for $50 million, the 226000 sqft building is a state of the art school that includes a television studio, a mass communications lab for a radio station, and a graphics and visual communications area.
+Patterson Mill Middle and High School opened in August 2007.
+Built for $50 million, the 226000 sqft building includes a television studio, a mass communications lab for a radio station, and a graphics and visual communications area.
+The first graduating class was the class of 2010.

-About the school
+Campus

-The school has 66,000 square feet of instructional space and is situated on a 78-acre campus just south of Bel Air, Maryland.
-The school serves a large suburban residential community.
-Patterson Mill is a comprehensive, state of the art middle and high school with a computer to student ratio of 1:1.
-Site-specific facilities include such items as: a mass communications lab with a radio station, a television studio, a black box theatre, an auditorium that seats 900 people, a sculpture studio, a graphics lab, a visual communications lab, a child development lab and center, a clothing/design lab, computer labs, a pre-engineering lab, a flex (foreign language) program for all eighth-graders, and multiple Seminar and Extended Learning Rooms.
+The building consists of 66,000 sqft of instructional space.
+Site-specific facilities include such items as: a mass communications lab with a radio station, a television studio, a black box theater, an auditorium that seats 900 people, a sculpture studio, a graphics lab, a visual communications lab, a child development lab and center, a clothing/design lab, computer labs, a pre-engineering lab, a flex (foreign language) program for all eighth-graders, and multiple Seminar and Extended Learning Rooms.
 The classrooms in the building are equally outfitted for the 21st century, with LCD projectors, interactive white boards, high definition televisions, laptop computers, desktop computers, and other traditional media found in most standard classrooms.

-Students

-The school currently houses approximately 1700 students in sixth through twelfth grades.
-The first graduating class from Patterson Mill was the class of 2010.